kittenchilly/Randomize-Icon-on-Death/about.md

 - GLOBED: Player indicator in progress bar doesn't update when icon is randomized in a level

 # Credits
-hiimjustin000 - Icon Randomizer API and initial inspiration, check out their Better Icon Randomizer mod!
+hiimjasmine000 - Icon Randomizer API and initial inspiration, check out her Better Icon Randomizer mod!